Frequently Asked Questions

 Is housing available on the UT Southwestern campus?

 Yes.
-The Medical Center has constructed a complex which provides 282 apartments.
+The Medical Center has a complex that provides 282 apartments.
 For information, call 214-956-9300 or visit Campus Housing.

 Is UT Southwestern's Physician Assistant program ranked by the US News & World Report?

-Ranked eighth in the nation by U.S. News & World Report in "America's Best Graduate Schools 2012"
+Ranked 15th in the nation by U.S. News & World Report in "America's Best Graduate Schools 2015."

 Is a supplemental application required?